Fellowship Program Information

-The pediatric hematology-oncology fellowship at UT Southwestern and Children’s Medical Center Dallas was first established in 1984.
+The Pediatric Hematology/Oncology Fellowship at UT Southwestern and Children’s Medical Center Dallas was first established in 1984.
 Since that time 60 fellows have graduated and 11 are in training.
-Based on a comprehensive review over the last five years, almost 50% of fellows and fellow graduates were successful in securing research funding, more than 50% have first authored publications, and 65% have abstract presentations at a national meeting.
-The fellowship program is currently under the direction of Dr. Patrick Leavey.
+Based on a comprehensive review over the last five years, almost 50 percent of fellows and fellow graduates were successful in securing research funding, more than 50 percent have first authored publications, and 65 percent have abstract presentations at a national meeting.
+The fellowship program is currently under the direction of Patrick Leavey, M.D..

 Duration of Fellowship

 A minimum of three years, as required by the Pediatric Residency Review Committee (RRC) of the Accreditation Council for Graduate Medical Education (ACGME).
 Fellows have the option to do a fourth fellowship year to focus on and complete their research projects.
 This strategy has been very successful and is supported by the Fellowship Program as a way to enhance future career development.
 Fellows staying for a fourth year must apply for grants to support their stipend and research expenses.
 A number of mechanisms are available to assist with these activities.

 Funding for our fellowship program is derived primarily from the following sources:

 - Two local fundraising organizations:

 Wipe Out Kids Cancer

 Other national and regional agencies that have supported fellows during the past five years include:

 - The Sickle Cell Scholar Program of the NHLBI administered through the Southwestern Comprehensive Sickle Cell Center (2003–2008)

 - The North and Central Texas Clinical and Translational Science Initiative